 Start with the COI checklist and bid compliance checklist if you are bidding or onboarding.

-COI Checklist (Request it right the first time)
+COI Checklist (request it right the first time)

-What it helps with: collecting certificate holder details, job info, limits, endorsement asks, and recipient emails so COIs go out with fewer revisions.
+Helps you collect certificate holder details, job info, limits, endorsement asks, and recipient emails so COIs go out with fewer revisions.

 Bid Compliance Checklist

-What it helps with: common COI and endorsement requirements you see in bid packets, and how to package a clean request.
+Covers common COI and endorsement requirements you see in bid packets, and how to package a clean request.

 Premium Audit Survival Guide